typedb/typedb-docs/README.md

 - Avoid indents inside the `div` tag.
 - When the tabbed content is solely a code block, use the `dark` mode (`class`).
 - When the tabbed content includes text, use the `light` mode (`class`).
-- In the rare occasions, when the tabbed content is solely a Liquid `include` tag, add `data-no-parse` to the `div`.
+- In rare occasions, when the tabbed content is solely a Liquid `include` tag, add `data-no-parse` to the `div`.

 **Slideshow**